How do I apply?

 When are classes held?

-PRIME classes are typically held Monday through Thursday from 3:00 - 6:00pm.
-Please note that some events are scheduled outside these hours (ie some classes may be held on Fridays and there will be various evening events).
+PRIME classes are typically held Monday through Thursday from 3:00 - 6:00pm, with an additional seminar class on Fridays from 2:00 pm - 5:00 pm.
+Please note that some events are scheduled outside these hours.
 Also, the PRIME Trip requires students to travel with the group for 10 -14 days. (see Travel below)

 How long does it take to earn a degree?